webrtc-for-the-curious/webrtc-for-the-curious/content/docs/03-connecting.md

 For WebRTC, all these values are distributed via the `Session Description` as described in the previous chapter.

 ### Candidate Gathering
 We now need to gather all the possible addresses we are reachable at.
 These addresses are known as candidates.
-These candidates are also distributed via the `Session Description`.

 #### Host
 A Host candidate is listening directly on a local interface.
 This can either be UDP or TCP.